elie222/sharemint-sdk/README.md

 // alternatively, if you don't have the address, but only an email, you can provide that instead: saveAddress({ slug: "my-project-slug", email: "hello@example.com" });

+// the last approach is where you only have the mint transaction: saveAddress({ slug: "my-project-slug", transactionHash: "0xabc123456789" });
 ```

 Then when a user visits your site with `?r=<REFERRER_ID>` in the url we'll store the referral to `REFERRER_ID`.
 A sample url would be `https://mint.boredexamples.com/?r=<REFERRER_ID>`.
 The package will automatically fetch referrer id from the url so you don't have to.